Black Country Singers have been around for decades but have not been at the forfront in country music as much as their white counterparts.

 Coffey’s Music career

-Coffey’s music journey began when he was in university when he borrowed a guitar from the father to his girlfriend back then.
+Coffey’s music journey began when he was in university when he borrowed a guitar from his father to his girlfriend back then.
 He would sing in his dorm room after learning cords by himself and that would attract his fellow students.

 Eventually, there was an opening that came about of a band that had come to town.
 Coffey managed to get in but did not manage to get signed yet.
 He, therefore, decided to start his own YouTube channel to take his career into his own hands.